KwanLab/Autometa/README.md

 In the above command, we are supplying Bacteria.fasta to Autometa, and also the taxonomy table (taxonomy.tab) produced in step 1.
 If we supply a taxonomy table, then this information is used to help with clustering.
 Otherwise, Autometa clusters solely on 5-mer frequency and coverage.
 We are using the default output directory of the current working directory (this can be set with the --output_dir flag), and by default the pipeline assumes we are looking at bacterial contigs (use --kingdom archaea otherwise).
 The script will do the following:

 1. Find single-copy marker genes in the input contigs with HMMER
-2. Generate two-dimensional BH-tSNE coordinates for each contig based on 5-mer frequencies
+2. Reduce the dimensions of 5-mer frequencies to two through [BH-tSNE](https://lvdmaaten.github.io/tsne/) for each contig
 3. Cluster contigs based on BH-tSNE coordinates, coverage and (optionally) taxonomy
 4. Accept clusters that are estimated to be over 20% complete and 90% pure based on single-copy marker genes
 5. Unclustered contigs leftover will be re-clustered until no more acceptable clusters are yielded